Nodal Lengths in Shrinking Domains for Random Eigenfunctions on $\mathbb{S}^2$: Introduction and Background

 As far as the torus is concerned, the nodal length of arithmetic random waves restricted to shrinking balls (denoted with $\mathcal{L}_{\ell,r_{\ell}}$, where $r_{\ell}$ is the radius of the ball) was investigated in \cite{BMW} under the condition $r_\ell > \ell^{-1/2}$.
-The mean was easily obtained by means of Kac Rice formula (\cite{Adler e Taylor}, \cite{Azais e ws})
+The mean was easily obtained by means of Kac-Rice formula (\cite{Adler e Taylor}, \cite{Azais e ws})